gschmutz/stream-processing-workshop/07c-iot-data-ingestion-sys-b-into-kafka/README.md

-# Ingest IoT Vehicle Data - Ingesting simulated IoT from System B into Kafka
+# IoT Vehicle Data - Ingesting simulated IoT from System B into Kafka

 In this part we will be ingesting the vehicle data from system B, which is using a gateway and produces a file with the vehicle data.